shockscript/spec/src/interfaces.md

 The `interface` block may only contain function definitions, including regular methods, getters and setters.

+## Documentation comment

+An interface may be prefixed by a documentation comment.

 ## Required methods

 When interface methods omit their body, they are classified as *required* methods.